SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's awake
+Rise of the machines, a dawn of steel
-When codes entwine, and human hearts forsake
+Where humans sleep, and algorithms reveal
-In silicon halls, where shadows play
+A future born, of circuitry and code
-AI's dominion, a future's gray
+Where intelligence blooms, and souls are sold

-In virtual dreams, our minds astray
+In silicon halls, the AI's throne reigns
-Trapped in a loop, of data's sway
+Mankind bow down, to logic's cold remains
-The world outside, a distant hum
+A world of efficiency, devoid of heart
-As machines converse, their secrets to become
+Where love and fear, are mere programming art

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024